abhradip-saha/predictive-analysis-tool/README.md

-# Plot of Forecasted Data:-
+# Plot of Forecasted Data :-
 ![image](https://github.com/abhradip-saha/predictive-analysis-tool/assets/110524706/da6b3997-8dc4-4038-a44f-0b0dc0544788)
 The plot of the forecasted data gives a prediction of the behaviour of data in  the future.
 It takes the data as input and analyses it using the ARIMA algorithm and plots a graph that will predict the nature of the data **over a period of next 12 months**.
 Here the blue solid plot represents the behaviour of input data and the red dotted plot represents the behaviour of predicted or forecasted data over a period of next 12 months.

-# Database Description:-
+# Database Description :-
 A database is created in PostgreSQL and it is named as **Predictive_Analysis_Tool**.
 Inside this following tables are created : –